muhme/joomla-branches-tester/README.md

 The script will automatically install the appropriate Cypress version locally for each Joomla instance if it doesn't already exist.
-Using the Cypress container has the advantage of having Chrome, Edge, Electron and Chromium browsers pre-installed.
+Which browsers are available in the Cypress Docker container depends on your platform.
+You can check this with: `docker exec jbt-cypress cypress info`.

 If you run Cypress locally, only the browsers installed on your Docker host system will be available.

 ### Check Email